CGD is an inherited disorder, which means that it is passed from parents to their children.

 When a baby is conceived, it gets one of its mother’s X chromosomes.
 The father can either pass on his X chromosome (making a girl) or his Y chromosome (making a boy).

 The CGD gene is ‘recessive’.
 That means it is only present on one of a woman’s X chromosomes.
-The other X chromosome contains the healthy gene which allows her to produce white cells that make bleach-like chemicals to fight infection.
+The other X chromosome contains the healthy gene which allows her to produce white cells that make chemicals known as enzymes that kill the microbes.

 So women, with two XX chromosomes, can’t get X-linked CGD.